-It’s always worth checking with the mattress company to see which foundations are acceptable for your mattress.
+It’s always worth checking with the mattress company to see which foundations are acceptable for a specific mattress.

 A platform bed is a piece of furniture that contains a frame, headboard, and footboard with a layer of wooden slats running across the bottom.
 This can be a good option for some mattresses as it provides a sturdy, flat surface to rest the mattress on.

-If you have a larger or heavier mattress, a platform bed may not be enough to support the mattress.
-It may also void the warranty, so it is best to check before you purchase a platform bed (or a new mattress).
+When it comes to larger or heavier mattresses, a platform bed may not be enough to support the mattress.
+It may also void the warranty, so it is best to check before purchasing a platform bed (or a new mattress).

-An adjustable bed — also called an adjustable base or foundation — is a flat and supportive type of bed that has hinges and allows you to change positions.
-Think of a hospital-grade bed, where you can lower and raise the head and feet (among other options), but made for your house.
+An adjustable bed — also called an adjustable base or foundation — is a flat and supportive type of bed that has hinges and allows one to change positions.
+Think of a hospital-grade bed, where the head and feet raise and lower (among other options), but made for use at home.